 Are you passionate about computer-based artistic techniques and interactive systems?
 Join us and gain a theoretical and aesthetic foundation in digital media along with hands-on experiences in creating new digital tools and artist expression.

 The MFA program in art with a concentration in digital technology combines technological and artistic goals and is designed for students with skills and experience in both realms.

-Coursework is sourced both from the School of Art and the School of Arts, Media and Engineering.
+The program is offered by the School of Art in collaboration with the School of Arts, Media and Engineering.
 The School of Art offers graduate-level courses in digital audio, video, photography, printing, compositing, interactive sculpture and rapid prototyping.
 Graduate courses offered by the School of Arts, Media and Engineering focus on topics such as interactive media methodology and theory, sensing and understanding activity, perception and cognition for artists and designers, advanced programming, interaction design for media installations, and digital and physical fabrication.